 The media plays an important role in the success of Toronto Crime Stoppers by highlighting information on unsolved crimes and wanted persons on radio, television, print and social media.
-Toronto Crime Stoppers also reaches out to the public on it's website,You Tube, Facebook and Twitter.
+Individuals who have any information that can assist investigators are encouraged to call Crime Stoppers at 416-222-8477, toll free at 1-800-222-8477 or by submitting a tip on-line.
+Toronto Crime Stoppers also reaches out to the public with information on our website and through our social media platforms; You Tube, Facebook, Instagram and Twitter.

 Toronto Crime Stoppers is a registered charity and does not receive government funding.
-The ability to develop effective public awareness campaigns, community outreach programs and the payment of cash rewards is dependent on individual donations and the success of our Annual Dinner and Golf Tournament.
+The ability to develop effective public awareness campaigns, community outreach programs and Community Reward Program initiatives is solely dependent on individual donations and the success of our annual Chief of Police Dinner and Golf Tournament.

 Toronto Crime Stoppers has a history of success.
-In 2018 Toronto Crime Stoppers program fielded 12,7013 tips, resulting in 126 arrests, and 463 charges laid. $265,417 in property was recovered, and $1,119,671 in illegal narcotics was seized.
+In 2019 Toronto Crime Stoppers program fielded 12,7013 tips, resulting in 126 arrests, and 463 charges laid. $265,417 in property was recovered, and $1,119,671 in illegal narcotics was seized.